After researching your Pacific Crest Trail gear, the question many aspiring thru-hikers move to is that of PCT resupply.

 The average number of resupply boxes sent by hikers who said they would have liked to have sent more resupply boxes

 The percentage of hikers who said they would have liked to have prepared all their resupply boxes before beginning their thru-hikes

-This year’s average number of boxes sent was 10.4, the median was 8, people who sent 5 wanted to send more, and people who sent over 12 wanted to send fewer.
-So the ideal number of resupply boxes according to this year’s class is somewhere between 5 and 12.
-Let’s call it 8 or 9?
+This year’s average number of boxes sent was 7.9, the median was 7, people who sent 7 wanted to send more, and people who sent over 9.3 wanted to send fewer.
+Sounds like the average of 8 is just what this year’s class wanted.

 Remember, there is no correct “number of PCT resupply boxes”, but there are most-definitely places where a prepackaged and curated selection of your own preferences will be preferable to the local selection.